Liliuokalani Gardens

 No analysis available

-Diamond Head is explicitly referenced across a large number of listings (approx. 30 listings) with phrases like "Diamond Head views", "Full Diamond Head Views", and "iconic Diamond Head."
-The repeated, explicit mentions by multiple agents indicate strong evidence that Diamond Head-view units exist in the building.
+Diamond Head is explicitly referenced throughout the remarks (dozens of listings) with phrases like "Diamond Head views", "Full Diamond Head Views", and "wake up to Diamond Head", showing strong, repeated confirmation across multiple agents and units.

 No analysis available